Fuchs' dystrophy: Cause

-FECD is a degenerative disease of the corneal endothelium with accumulation of focal outgrowths called guttae (drops) and thickening of Descemet's membrane, leading to corneal edema and loss of vision.
+FECD is a degenerative disease of the corneal endothelium with accumulation of focal outgrowths called guttae (meaning a drop-like appearance) and thickening of Descemet's membrane, leading to corneal edema and loss of vision.
 The corneal endothelial cell layer and its basement membrane (Descemet's membrane) act as a barrier to hydration of the corneal stroma by aqueous humor and are "pump" cells of the cornea that function to maintain hydration of the cornea at a specific level that maintains corneal stromal clarity through precise spatial arrangement of collagen fibers.
 In FED, Descemet's membrane is grossly thickened with accumulation of abnormal wide-spaced collagen and numerous guttae.
 Corneal endothelial cells in end-stage FED are reduced in number and appear attenuated, causing progressive stromal edema (swelling).
 Progressive endothelial cell loss causes relative influx of aqueous humor into the cornea, leading to swelling (corneal stromal edema), which results in blurred vision.
 Eventually, the epithelium also becomes edematous, resulting in more severe visual impairment.
 Focal blisters of epithelial edema ("bullae") may be particularly painful when they burst.

 The inheritance of FECD is complex and polymorphic such that although inheritance is autosomal dominant there are genetic and environmental modifiers that determine the degree to which members of the same family express the disease.
 There is reasonable evidence of associations between transcription factor 4 (TCF4) genetic polymorphisms and risk of Fuchs' endothelial dystrophy (FED).
 Endothelial cell loss may be aggravated or accelerated by intraocular trauma or surgery.
 A common scenario involves prolonged corneal swelling or edema following cataract surgery or other types of ocular surgery.
-Hence, patients with a history of Fuchs' dystrophy may be at a greater risk of corneal edema after ocular surgery as they have fewer functioning endothelial cells.

-FECD is classified into 4 stages, from early signs of guttae formation to end-stage subepithelial scarring.
+Hence, patients with a history of Fuchs' dystrophy may be at a greater risk of corneal edema after ocular surgery as they have fewer functioning endothelial cells.FECD is classified into 4 stages, from early signs of guttae formation to end-stage subepithelial scarring.
 Diagnosis is made by biomicroscopic examination in the clinic.
 Other modalities, such as corneal thickness measurement (pachymetry), in-vivo confocal biomicroscopy, and specular microscopy can be used in conjunction.

 The exact pathogenesis is unknown but factors include endothelial cell apoptosis, sex hormones, inflammation, and aqueous humor flow and composition.
 Mutations in collagen VIII, a major component of Descemet's membrane secreted by endothelial cells, have been linked to the early-onset FECD.

 As a genetically heterogeneous disease, the phenotype, or clinical experience of patients with Fuchs dystrophy may reflect the combination of genetic contributors to the disease.
 Some genetic lesions correlate with more severe disease and earlier onset.
 Therefore, some individuals may experience symptoms of the disease at a much earlier age, while others may not experience symptoms until late in life.